maxwellbowser/philament/README.md

 ## Installing

-1. Download the repository files (Green "<> Code" button, "Download ZIP")
+1. Download the repository files (Green "<> Code" button, "Local" Tab, "Download ZIP")

 2. Unzip all contents of the folder